 In which KC and his Sunshine Band remind us that all disco didn’t suck.
-In fact, most of it didn’t until Saturday Night Fever came along at which the powers that be suddenly seemed to think it was something you could base an entire culture on.
-So that which had once been a nice part of overall sonic stew suddenly became its dominant ingredient.
+In fact, most of it didn’t until Saturday Night Fever came along at which the powers that be suddenly seemed to decide it was something you could base an entire culture on, which sucked.
 Rather like putting too much cilantro in something.
 It’s just not good for you.

 Brian Eno and friends deliver a nifty bit of funked up coolness (with samples*) from 1977.
 The friends being Snatch, the best two woman punk band you’ve probably never heard of, Brian Eno being, as always, way ahead of his time (sampling wouldn’t really be a thing for better part of a decade).
 RAF first showed up as a b-side to Eno’s King’s Lead Hat single, and later on First Edition, a nifty little 10-inch album that was packed full of precisely the kind of modern music that caused arguments. (*Yes, some of those samples come from a Baader Meinhof ransom message that was delivered via public telephone call.
 Those were the days.)

 The band known as Yes from when they were still just hard working wannabes (a guitar genius and a keyboard wizard short of achieving true escape velocity).
 Like future teenagers, drunk on stolen psychedelics, joyriding in dad’s spaceship, trying to get the damned thing off the ground, not quite getting there, but beautiful anyway.
 And it rocks.

 By 1980, so-called New Wave was working through at least its ninth mutation.
 In the case of Ultravox, this meant parting ways with original front man John Foxx, hooking up with new guy Midge Ure and going distinctly (some would say pompously) Modern with monster album (at least in Europe) Vienna.
 “There really isn’t a bad track.
-Some dubious lyrics perhaps, but the feel of the thing, its sharp, pristine elegance, more than makes up.
+Some dubious lyrics maybe, but the feel of the thing, its sharp, pristine elegance, more than makes up.
 One of those albums that absolutely nails its time.”
 (Philip Random)